Defensive Investing for a Volatile Stock Market

 Types of Stocks You Might Want to Consider When Fear Runs High

 When volatility strikes Wall Street, many investors seem concerned about their portfolios.
 As a dyed-in-the-wool value investor, I view these events as opportunities to pick up more shares of my favorite companies at bargain prices.
-It’s, however, understandable for those who aren’t professional investors, or who take a different approach to acquiring securities, to get nervous.
+However, it's understandable for those who aren’t professional investors, or who take a different approach to acquiring securities, to get nervous.

-After the correction, a friend of mine asked me what kind of portfolio I would construct for someone who wanted to own equities (stocks) but was keen on enjoying some insulation from price gyrations.
+After a recent stock market correction, a friend of mine asked me what kind of portfolio I would construct for someone who wanted to own equities (stocks) but was keen on enjoying some insulation from price gyrations.
 As we had a conversation over coffee, I started thinking that the information might be useful to some of my readers.
 Here's an overview of some of the things that would fit the bill.

 Stocks With Dividend Yields Greater Than Long-Term Treasury Yields